 “Ancient hauberk, date of the sixth century, time of King Arthur and the Round Table; said to have belonged to the knight Sir Sagramor le Desirous; observe the round hole through the chain-mail in the left breast; can’t be accounted for; supposed to have been done with a bullet since invention of firearms—perhaps maliciously by Cromwell’s soldiers.” — Mark Twain

 Afterward, the speaker relaxes until the curious stranger returns to imbibe in Scotch whiskey and the comforts of his room.
 Soon enough, the curious stranger begins his tale of fantasy, magic (of a sort), science, and history.
-Here, Twain tells the reader to get just as comfortable by the fire and prepare to be regaled.
+Here, Twain tells the reader to get comfortable by the fire and prepare to be regaled.

 The Stranger’s History